-How does Rachel Chu in Crazy Rich Asians play a bluff against her opponent and win?
-She corners the guy by passing a suave statement about Poker and Psychology!
+How does Rachel Chu in Crazy Rich Asians bluff against her opponent and win?
+She cornered the guy by passing a suave statement about poker and psychology!
 But how are Poker and psychology related and how does it determine the course of a game?

 Crazy Rich Asians is a 2018 American romantic comedy film directed by Jon M. Chu.
 The lead actress in the film is Constance Wu (Rachel Chu), a Chinese-American economics professor at New York University.
 In the scene that we will take a look at, Rachel plays a game of poker against a not-so interested opponent.
-After bluffing and eventually winning the game, she goes onto explain why psychology is important while you play.
+After bluffing and eventually winning the game, she goes on to explain why psychology is important when you play.

 Take a look at the scene from the film: